You want your chinchilla to be healthy.

 Can Chinchillas Eat Mango?

-No, chinchillas can’t mango.
-Mango is too high in sugar and contains other dangerous ingredients such as phosphorus and calcium that could upset your chinchillas’ stomach and potentially cause illness if given in too high of quantities.
-Mangos are always a fruit to avoid feeding your chinchilla.
+Mango is too high in sugar and contains other dangerous ingredients such as phosphorus and calcium that could upset your chinchillas’ stomach and potentially cause illness if given in too high quantities.

 Can Chinchillas Eat Mandarin Oranges?